 Cross Country: 12km

-Mürren offers its best skiing between 1,500m and 3,000m where it is possible to ski some challenging off-piste and thrilling 800m vertical descents from the cliff tops to the valley below.
+Mürren ski resort offers its best skiing between 1,500m and 3,000m where it is possible to ski some challenging off-piste and thrilling 800m vertical descents from the cliff tops to the valley below.
 Overall, there is around 2,175m of vertical descent across 26 pistes.
-The terrain is best suited to intermediate to advanced skiers who are looking to explore a variety of exciting pisted and off-piste territory.
+The skiing terrain is best suited to intermediate to advanced skiers who are looking to explore a variety of exciting pisted and off-piste territory.

 Experienced snowboarders will be delighted by the incredible off-piste on offer in Mürren.
 From the top of the Schilthorn is a well-established freeride descent which can be reached from the main viewing platform.
 There is a small snowpark near the bottom of the Schilthorn lift, and a good variety of both black runs and more easy-going terrain to suit boarders of various abilities.

 One of Mürren’s nursery slopes is in town in front of the Jungfrau Hotel.
 It has a small drag lift and a Snowli Kids centre, which offers tuition for children alongside a viewing sun terrace for parents.
 The other nursery slope is on Allmenhubel, which is accessed by the funicular.
-The resort’s general ski area is fairly steep and can be icy, and it is therefore recommended that young children remain within these two designated nursey sections.
+The ski resort’s general skiing area is fairly steep and can be icy, and it is therefore recommended that young children remain within these two designated nursey sections.